-Parasoft SOAtest and SonarQube Server compete in software testing and code quality tools.
-SOAtest has the upper hand in API testing with its comprehensive features, while SonarQube's strength lies in its continuous code quality capabilities.
+Parasoft SOAtest and SonarQube are leading tools in software testing, focusing on API testing and code quality analysis respectively.
+Parasoft SOAtest seems to have the upper hand in API testing due to its robust features, while SonarQube excels in providing rich code quality insights.

 We found Parasoft SOAtest to be quick in building up test patterns, allowing us to create complex tests efficiently.